-Project: NHEMA will launch a cleaning and streetscape improvement program that will beautify the 125th Street Metro North station while creating maintenance jobs and training opportnities for the large homeless population in East Harlem.
+Project: NHEMA will launch a cleaning and streetscape improvement program that will beautify the 125th Street Metro North station while creating maintenance jobs and training opportunities for the large homeless population in East Harlem.

 Leadership: Bishop Mitchell Taylor

-Project: Urban Upbpund will conduct an area-wide market analysis and develop business retention/attraction strategies to help launch new businesses that are owned by local entrepreneurs and employ local residents around Hallets Point and the Astoria Houses.
+Project: Urban Upbound will conduct an area-wide market analysis and develop business retention/attraction strategies to help launch new businesses that are owned by local entrepreneurs and employ local residents around Hallets Point and the Astoria Houses.

 Leadership: Michael Lambert (BID) & Colvin Grannum (Restoration)